jtheck314/CS354GroupProject/Runner/README.md

 # Spotify Naive Bayes Classifier

 ## File Structure
-The 7 files below are included and needed to run this script.
+The 7 files below are needed to run this script.

 - ./runner.R
 - ./playlistDataGrabber.R